barsoom/devbook/styleguide/README.md

     "Hello"
 ```

-if the `greeting` method is meant to be internal.

-This prevents access from the outside, unlike some other solutions (e.g. a `_greeting` naming convention).
+`_` functions suggest private intent but they *can* be called from outside.

+Non-property methods look a little cleaner without the `@_` and are "actually" private (cannot be called from outside), but they don't inherit and `this` isn't bound to the instance.
 The `# private` comment makes it more visually clear where the public API ends.

-And it looks like Ruby!
+Use your own judgment to choose between the options.

 ---